Olink to present at the Goldman Sachs 42nd Annual Global Healthcare Conference

-UPPSALA, Sweden, May 25, 2021 (GLOBE NEWSWIRE) -- Olink Holding AB (publ) (âOlinkâ) ( OLK) today announced that it will be participating in the Goldman Sachs 42nd Annual Global Healthcare Conference.
+UPPSALA, Sweden, May 25, 2021 (GLOBE NEWSWIRE) -- Olink Holding AB (publ) (âOlinkâ) (Nasdaq: OLK) today announced that it will be participating in the Goldman Sachs 42nd Annual Global Healthcare Conference.

 A live and archived webcast will be available on the âInvestorsâ section of the Olink website at investors.olink.com/investor-relations.